 Co-Founder of Crunchsters, Frank Lambert, reveals the story behind his and his wife’s food startup, from experimenting with sprouted mung beans in their kitchen to partnering with food startup accelerator Accel Foods to strategizing retail penetration.
 In this podcast, we also learn why sprouted foods are so good for you and the ways in which technology has made starting a business much easier today.

-Working nights and weekends at first while managing a separate day job, Co-Founder and President Sarah Chalos, alongside Co-Founder Ravi Jolly, built I Heart Keenwah on the desire to make quinoa, a versatile superfood, more accessible.
-After traveling to Bolivia to source top notch ingredients and tinkering with recipes in their own kitchen, the duo partnered with food manufacturers, decided on effective packaging, and eventually brought their product to national retailers such as Kroger and Safeway.
-Delve more into the details behind this food startup’s success in this podcast.
+Working nights and weekends at first while managing a separate day job, co-founder and president Sarah Chalos, alongside co-founder Ravi Jolly, built I Heart Keenwah on the desire to make quinoa, a versatile superfood, more accessible.
+The duo traveled to Bolivia to source top notch ingredients and tinkered with recipes in their own kitchen before partnering with food manufacturers, deciding on effective packaging, and eventually bringing their product to national retailers like Kroger and Safeway.
+Delve more into the story behind this food startup's success in this podcast episode.

 Exo Protein may have started with a shipment of 2,000 crickets to a college dorm room, but Co-Founder Gabi Lewis has seen the startup through its questionable beginnings.
 Having recently raised over $5 million in capital, Exo is now making a bold statement in the sustainable and health foods market.
 The message is clear: Crickets are not only better for the environment and packed with nutrition; they also taste great in protein bars!